OpenShot/openshot-qt/doc/introduction.rst

 Introduction
 ============

 We created |openshot| OpenShot™ in 2008, to build a free, open-source video editor for Linux.
 We designed OpenShot to be easy to use, quick to learn and a powerful video editor.
-Quickly cut, slice, and edit any video or film.
-It is now available for:
+Quickly cut, slice, and edit any clip or video.
+OpenShot is now available for:

  *  |linux| Linux® (most distributions)
  *  |mac| Apple® macOS®